msaxton/research-process-slides/slides.md

 ### 2. Conduct preliminary research
 Preliminary research will move you from an interesting topic to a relevant research question by providing background and context for your topic.

-Reference sources such as encyclopedias, dictionaries, adn handbooks are excellent tools for this purpose.
+Reference sources such as encyclopedias, dictionaries, and handbooks are excellent tools for this purpose.

 Where do I find reference sources?